 Who pays the tax to HMRC?

-People you give gifts to might have to pay Inheritance Tax, but only if you give away more than £325,000 and die within 7 years.
+People you give gifts to might have to pay Inheritance Tax, but only if you give away more than £325,000 and pass away within 7 years.

 We can assess and advise where appropriate and recommend steps to mitigate some or all of the Inheritance Tax liability.
 This advice is part of the Estate Planning process.